Abdominoplasty

 Abdominoplasty or "tummy tuck" is a cosmetic surgery procedure used to make the abdomen thinner and more firm.
 The surgery involves the removal of excess skin and fat from the middle and lower abdomen in order to tighten the muscle and fascia of the abdominal wall.
 This type of surgery is usually sought by patients with loose or sagging tissues, that develop after pregnancy or major weight loss.

-Procedures
+History

+Modern abdominoplasties were developed starting in the 1960s.
+Heavier populations have led to increased demand for the surgeries, while technological advancements have improved their quality.

+Types of abdominoplasty surgery

-Abdominoplasty operations vary in scope and are frequently subdivided into categories.
-Depending on the extent of the surgery, a complete abdominoplasty can take from 1 to 5 hours.
-A partial abdominoplasty (mini-tuck abdominoplasty) can be completed between 1 and 2 hours.
+Abdominoplasty surgeries vary in scope and are frequently subdivided into categories.
+Depending on the extent of the surgery, a complete abdominoplasty can take from one to five hours.
+A partial abdominoplasty (mini-tuck abdominoplasty) can be completed between one and two hours.
+On the other hand a fleur-de-lis abdominoplasty can take up to seven hours.

 Complete abdominoplasty

 In general, a complete or full abdominoplasty follows these steps: